mario-git/oviramcs/README.md

 This repo is to save my Emacs configurations.
 I use [Chemacs2](https://github.com/plexus/chemacs2), to be able to play with different configurations, currently:

-- Vanilla (default), a custom one started from scratch.
+- Vanilla (default), a custom one started from scratch;
+- Meow, experimental;
 - Spacemacs.

 ## Dependencies